 Here, we regard the empty sum as zero.
-Note that the inverse S shape of $\weightfuncplus$ and $\weightfuncminus$ implies the overestimation of outcomes with large loss or gain; that is, the decision weights of such extreme events tend to be larger than those of intermediate ones.
+Note that the inverse S-shape of $\weightfuncplus$ and $\weightfuncminus$ implies the overestimation of outcomes with large losses or gains; that is, the decision weights of such extreme events tend to be larger than those of intermediate ones.